 Collection of rich immunoparasitological data (common to all experiments in the proposal).
-We will quantify duration and dynamics of whipworm burden in terms of the number, developmental stage (e.g., larval stage L3 vs L4 vs adult), and biomass (as in our prior work [36, 74] as well as estimating the ATP content [89] of nematodes collected from the cecum at four serial cull timepoints per experiment (2, 3, 5 and 7 weeks post-infection).
-These different ways of capturing worm survival, development and biomass may reveal differential associations with immune responses.
-We will culture isolated nematodes (as in [63]), to collect E/S products and purify/quantify production of the immunomodulatory (IL-13-blocking) molecule p43; we will then test whether, as we expect, larger and later-stage worms are capable of greater immunomodulation.
+We will quantify duration and dynamics of whipworm burden in terms of the number, developmental stage (e.g., larval stage L3 vs L4 vs adult), and biomass (as in our prior work [36, 74] as well as estimating the ATP content [89] of nematodes collected from the cecum at four serial cull timepoints per experiment (2, 3, 5 and 7 weeks post-infection) to reveal how worm survival, development and biomass correlate with different aspects of immunity.
+We will culture isolated nematodes (as in [63]) to collect E/S products and purify/quantify production of the immunomodulatory (IL-13-blocking) molecule p43; we will then test whether, as we expect, larger and later-stage worms are capable of greater immunomodulation.
 We will also collect fecal egg counts from all mice; infection is expected to become patent around 4 weeks post-infection [67, 68].
 In one experiment for each GH-by-dose treatment combination, we will also include a separate group of mice that will be followed until fecal egg counts drop to zero (in case it takes until worms die of old age at ~14 weeks, for example; [67, 68]).
 We will characterize and quantify gut bacterial microbiota with 16srDNA sequencing of fecal pellets collected weekly and at experimental endpoints, as we’ve done before [53].
 We will quantify health and nutritional plane via weekly changes in host body weight, serum albumin, and total protein [90], as well as endpoint measures of epithelial damage by histopathology [16] and body composition via both leptin and carcass weight (as we did in [74]).

-Our modeling results indicate that the initial state of the immune system (both in terms of absolute numbers of T cells and the relative bias towards Th1 or Th2) and the early dynamics of the response are key measurements that could reveal the mechanism underlying duration variation (Fig. 2).
+Our modeling results indicate that both the initial state of the immune system (absolute numbers of T cells and any bias towards Th1 or Th2) and the early dynamics of the immune response are key measurements that could reveal the mechanism underlying duration variation (Fig. 2).
 Longitudinal immune data are therefore essential.
 Starting with baseline measurements 2 weeks prior to nematode infection, we will quantify immune dynamics weekly in terms of fecal concentrations of resistance-associated mucins and REsistin-Like Molecule (RELM)-ß [91] and susceptibility-associated calprotectin and lipocalin 2 [92], and serum antibody profiles, in which IgG2a:IgG1 ratio approximates the Th1:Th2 bias [93, 94].
 We will also carry out weekly flow cytometric analysis of Peripheral Blood Mononuclear Cell (PBMC) to count total T cell densities and per-cell expression of transcription factors Tbet vs GATA-3 (to quantify Th1 & Th2 master regulator expression, respectively) and IFN-γ vs IL-4/IL-13 (to quantify Th1 & Th2 cytokine expression, respectively), alongside standard markers of T cell phenotype (e.g., CD3, CD4, CD8).
 In addition, key endpoint measurements will entail phenotyping of mesenteric lymph node (MLN) and lamina propria cells (as we measured in [36]), including T cells expressing Tbet, GATA-3, IFN-γ, IL-4 and IL-13, restimulation of MLN cells with T. muris antigen and subsequent production of a 12-plex panel of cytokines.
 We will also analyze PBMC via flow cytometry and antibodies via ELISA to verify patterns observed longitudinally in smaller sample volumes from the same animals.
 Given the larger number of cells available for flow cytometry at experimental endpoints, we will also include markers of proliferative and gut-homing potential (e.g., Ki67 & CCR6, respectively) in our panel.